We all love a win-win. A two-for-one. A prize in the Cracker Jack box. Getting a little extra can be amazing.

 This brings us to our next important question - how can you reduce call center shrinkage?

-There are two main items to keep in mind to assist with reducing shrinkage in your call center:
+There are two main items to keep in mind to assist with shrinkage management in your call center:

 For more information about what call center shrinkage is, and how to manage it, please also read the following blog posts: